Sophiatown: Crime and gangsterism

 Crime and violence were a reality of urban life and culture in Sophiatown.
 The poverty, misery, violence and lawlessness of the city led to the growth of many gangs.
-Sections of society frowned on gangsterism as anti-social behaviour and gangsters like Kortboy and Don Mattera were despised by many as "anti social".
+Sections of society frowned on gangsterism as anti-social behaviour and gangsters like Kortboy and Don Mattera were despised by many as "anti social", but were also sometimes perceived as “social bandits” that were part of the resistance to apartheid.

 After the Second World War, there was a large increase in the number of gangs in Sophiatown.
 Part of the reason for this was that there were about 20,000 African teenagers in the city who were not at school and did not have jobs.
 Township youths were unable to find jobs easily.
 Employers were reluctant to employ teenagers as they did not have any work experience, and many of them were not able to read or write.
 They also considered them to be undisciplined and weak.

 In Johannesburg in the 1950s, crime was a day-to-day reality, and Sophiatown was the nucleus of all reef crimes.
 Gangsters were city-bred and spoke a mixture of Afrikaans and English, known as tsotsitaal.
 Some of the more well-known gangs in Sophiatown were the Russians, the Americans, the Gestapo, the Berliners and the Vultures.
 The names the Gestapo and the Berliners reflect their admiration for Hitler, whom they saw as some kind of hero, for taking on the whites of Europe.
 The best known gang from this period, and also best studied, was the Russians.
 They were a group of Basotho migrant workers who banded together in the absence of any effective law enforcement by either mine owners or the state.
 The primary goal of this gang was to protect members from the tsotsis and from other gangs of migrant workers, and to acquire and defend resources they found desirable - most notably women, jobs and the urban space necessary for the parties and staged fights that formed the bulk of their weekend entertainment.